Face to face collaboration is back!

 Going Global Partnerships builds stronger, more inclusive, internationally connected higher education and TVET systems.
 The programme supports partnerships between universities, colleges, education policy makers, civil society organisations and industry partners in the UK and around the world.

-Find more information about the speakers in the Downloads section at the bottom of the page.
+Find useful resources from the conference and information about the speakers in the Downloads section at the bottom of the page.